 Changing our mode of transportation, we then jumped on the nearby River Cruise on The Thames and headed west to the Westminster Pier.
 After departing the boat, we continued by foot south and westward, stopping at Big Ben, Palace of Westminster aka the Parliament, Westminster Abbey, Westminster Cathedral, and onto our next stop.

 The Buckingham Palace is the London residence and administrative headquarters for Her Majesty, The Queen.
-The Palace is the focal point for many national and royal celebrations, and the location of the Changing the Guard ceremony.
-Public tours are available during the summer months and for a limited number of tours in December, January, and at Easter each year.
+The Palace is the focal point for many national and royal celebrations and the location of the Changing the Guard ceremony.
+Public tours are available during the summer months and for a limited number of tours in December, January, and Easter each year.

 St. Paul’s Cathedral